 Fellows audit courses at Harvard or MIT, use the library systems, and partake in a dizzying array of lectures, symposia, conferences, and exhibitions.
 In addition fellows sometimes create their own symposia or exhibitions, or pursue other activities they believe will advance their professional growth.
-Fellows attend weekly seminars and dinners, and build a community of fellowship that can last a lifetime.
+Fellows attend weekly forums and dinners, and build a community of fellowship that can last a lifetime.

 There are very few requirements; fellows create schedules based on their goals for their Fellowship year.

 Fellows must agree to step away from any significant roles with their employers and other employment responsibilities; to refrain from professional work during the fellowship year, except as approved by the Loeb curator; and to audit a minimum of one course at the GSD per semester.
-Fellows also must remain in residence in the Cambridge area while classes are in session and participate in all Fellowship programs, most notably weekly seminars and trips.
+Fellows also must remain in residence in the Cambridge area while classes are in session and participate in all Fellowship programs, most notably weekly forums and trips.

 The Work Plan